MigleSur/GenAPI/README.md

         -l, --geneLen   Minimum gene length.
 Shorter than the threshold genes are excluded from the analysis.
                         Default: 150
 	-t, --tree	Create a phylogenetic tree using gene presence-absence matrix.
 Requires RAxML to be installed.
 			Default: False
 	-m, --matrix	Create a gene presence-absence matrix visualization.
 Requires Rscript and pheatmap library to be installed.
 			Default: False
         -v, --version   Print the tool version.
+        -i, --input     Location of the input files -o, --output    Location of the output files

         -h, --help      Print this message.
 ```
 First minimum alignment length threshold and first minimum identity threshold are used as a pair.
 The same goes for the second pair.
 It is not advised to change those arguments unless there is a strong reason for doing that.